 All of these countries have weak militaries which would be easy meat for the US

 The Latin American countries are not in any great danger of attack from the US at this time; Public opinion in this country would be too much against it.
-And President Obama is not the type president who will carelessly start the next American war.
+And President Obama is not the type president who will carelessly start a war with our Latin-American neighbors.

 Syria has a weak military (about 200,000 poorly trained men) and could offer little resistance in either a war with the US or Israel.
 But, also important, Syria does not have excess oil unlike their brothers in Iraq and Iran.
 So, why should they be in any danger?